Divorce Settlement Agreement Template, Free Download 2026

 Insurance and Beneficiary Designations

 Address the continuation or division of insurance policies, including health insurance (COBRA coverage for the non-insured spouse), life insurance (often required to secure support obligations), auto insurance, and homeowner's insurance.
 The agreement should require each spouse to change beneficiary designations on life insurance policies, retirement accounts, and bank accounts to reflect the divorce settlement terms within a specified timeframe.
 Many divorcing spouses overlook beneficiary changes, which can result in ex-spouses receiving assets intended for new beneficiaries or children.
+The federal courts have held that beneficiary designations on ERISA-governed plans generally override divorce settlement terms, making timely changes critical.

 Tax Provisions